NeuroSimo/neurosimo/README.md

 NeuroSimo is an open-source software platform for real-time EEG- and EMG-guided transcranial magnetic stimulation (TMS) [1].

+**Note:** mTMS integration is maintained until v0.2.0 only.
+Future versions focus on generic TMS device support.
+For mTMS integration, use v0.2.0.

 ## Installation

 Run this command to install NeuroSimo: